Preedie/T1A3_TerminalApp/Docs/README.md

 ## Implementation:

-I used trelloboard to not only track the tasks i needed to complete but also sort them the way i would like to complete them, i did however realise that due to the way i was writing my code and its modularity that the order of tasks was less important once i had the main menu and selectors within the main menu complete as the way it was designed allowed me to add/remove and adjust alot of the programs functionality without breaking code.
-I did however stick to the below screenshots mostly with the only deviations from the screen shots being when i went back to patch/change some code already completed as i didn't like the way it functioned logically.
+I used trelloboard to not only track the tasks I needed to complete but also sort them the way I would like to complete them, I did however realise that due to the way I was writing my code and its modularity that the order of tasks was less important once i had the main menu and selectors within the main menu complete as the way it was designed allowed me to add/remove and adjust alot of the programs functionality without "breaking code" so to speak.
+I did however stick to starting from the top of the doing and then working my way through, with the only deviations from the screen shots being when i went back to patch/change some code already completed as i didn't like the way it functioned logically or of course if i missed something.

-The below screenshots including the submenus within the main tasks are sorted in the order and the day they were done.
-The main tasks are above the sub menu screenshots simply for layout and design, not to convey any day by day procedure.
+Submenus below the main trelloboard show the tasks i had within some of the to-dos.

+You may of noticed that there is a cancelled area within my trelloboard, this is because these were additions I would have liked to of added had I of had the time.
+The code however is modular enough that if Im to go back and implement them it would be incredibly easy to build their functions and slot them into the main menu.

 ### Screenshots of progress